 Nutrition Deficient Food – The Reason for Bad Nutrition

 Poor Science and No Nutritional Education

 Bleeding gums and fatigue are common symptoms of scurvy and they increased among children in affluent families.
-But, despite prolonging shelf life, there were some harmful consequences, unknown at the time.
+But, despite prolonging shelf life there were some harmful consequences.

 Poor Farming Practices

 To compound the issue, even when people were eating what appeared to be a good diet, the soil in which the food was grown continued to have a lower nutritional effect on crops grown.
 The photo to the right depicts an area of the Antelope Valley in California.
 This was filled with lush green alfalfa fields until the soil was stripped of its nutrients from not rotating the crops.
 This is now just desert wasteland.

 So, vegetables in 1900 were less nutritional than say 1800.